GamesCreed

 Punch Club 2: Fast Forward has many different Cyberpunk aspects to it, such as the Neurogym and people having their memories saved in an archive in Upper City.
 One of the most helpful aspects of this is the software you can install on your chip.
 Some software you unlock after getting enough reputation with the NPC.

-Some of the software you can get requires you to pay a fee to use it, so they get added as a new daily cost for you to keep an eye on.
+Some of the software you can get requires you to pay a fee to use it, so it gets added as a new daily cost for you to keep an eye on.
 For Example, the Neurotrainer Pass that gives you a 50% discount on any Neuro training in Silver’s Gym requires you to pay $8 daily for upkeep.
 While it makes it easier to gain trait points from Neurotraining, it also makes it harder to gain experience from physical workouts.

 Punch Club 2: Fast Forward, PC, Review, Screenshots, GamesCreed

-The sound engineering was really done well.
+The sound engineering was done well.
 The background music makes it feel like an old-school cyberpunk game from the 80s.
-The sound effects work really well and keep to this retro theme.
-It builds as you continue playing, creating incredibly immersive and addicting gameplay, even with it being a little repetitive.
+The sound effects work well and keep to this retro theme.
+It builds as you continue playing, creating incredibly immersive and addictive gameplay, even with it being a little repetitive.
 Overall, Punch Club 2: Fast Forward is a great fighter management simulator, especially for those who don’t mind the grind and love challenges.

 3.6